 In the industry, the figure known as Product Owner (PO) has obtained a change in its role and is called Product Manager (PM).

-As a result of the collaboration of these three characters it is possible to obtain a robust and detail-rich documentation that guides the development of the product that will be delivered.
+As a result of the collaboration of these three characters, it is possible to obtain robust and detail-rich documentation that guides the development of the product that will be delivered.
 This documentation is called Feature.